Deepanshu0301/Mini-Linux-Shell---Operating-Systems-Project/README.md

 # Mini Linux Shell - Operating Systems Project

-# About the Assignments
+# About the Project
-The assignments deal with several fundamental aspects of Operating System Design
+The project deal with several fundamental aspects of Operating System Design

 # Description